Sefwi-Akontombra (Ghana parliament constituency)

 Sefwi-Akontombra is one of the constituencies represented in the Parliament of Ghana.
-It elects one Member of Parliament (MP) by the first past the post system of election.
+It elects one Member of Parliament (MP) by the first -past-the-post system of election.
 Sefwi-Akontombra is located in the Sefwi-Akontombra district of the Western North Region of Ghana.

 Boundaries

-The seat is located within the Sefwi-Akontombra District of the Western North Region, formally part of Western Region of Ghana.
-It was formed prior to the 2004 December presidential and parliamentary elections by the division of the old Sefwi-Wiawso constituency into the new Sefwi-Akontombra and Sefwi-Wiawso constituencies.
+The seat is located within the Sefwi-Akontombra District of the Western North Region, formerly part of Western Region of Ghana.
+It was formed prior to the December 2004 presidential and parliamentary elections by the division of the old Sefwi-Wiawso constituency into the new Sefwi-Akontombra and Sefwi-Wiawso constituencies.